Premium footpaths: 10 paths into Aachen's greenery

 Between the station and the administration building with the well-known weather pillar on the roof, the path leads to Kurbrunnenstraße.
 Pass under the viaduct to reach Dammstraße and after a few meters the Kurpark.

-• Premium Trail 5 - Ferber Park
+• Premium footpath 5 - Ferber Park

 From market to market